Public Beta

 Introduction

 Its goal is to enable issuers in creating clean, professional looking credentials that effectively represent their organisation or service.
-This guide provides all necessary information to prepare from the start the appropriate graphic assets and deterimine the suitable settings.
+This guide provides all necessary information to prepare from the start the appropriate graphic assets and determine the suitable settings.

 The instruction is based on the credential visualisation with OID Credential Issuer Metadata and Overlays Capture Architecture (OCA), which are defined in the Swiss Profile.